victorsi/hello-world/README.md

 # hello-world
-first repository on this acc
+First repository on this acc.
+Added more information by writing this sentence.